ajaymnk/open-electronics/README.md

 ## Communities

+- [Instructables](http://www.instructables.com/tag/type-id/category-technology/) - Instructables is a place that lets you explore, document, and share your creations.
 - [Hackaday.io](https://hackaday.io) - Hackaday.io is the world's largest collaborative hardware development community.
 - [Hackster](https://www.hackster.io) - Hackster is a community dedicated to learning hardware.